sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-customer-order/cp-mobile-dev-kit-customer-order.md

 [OPTION END]

+**Congratulations**!
 You have successfully extended MDK app with Customer orders and you are now all set to [Implement Create Entity and Linking Entities in an MDK App](cp-mobile-dev-kit-link-entity).

 [DONE]
 [ACCORDION-END]